 There are rules over bag sizes and types (no coolboxes or hard edge large bags), no flasks or opaque bottles over 500ml.
 Water bottles need to be see through, or you might have to drink or tip them out.

 You can take limited alcohol in with you, so do check before you go.
+And you can take your own picnic (watch out on the bag sizes though).

 Both hot and cold drinks are supplied in refillable/deposit return cups – not great as they’re open, but good for reusing.
 There are a few water taps you can refill bottles at around the site too.
 The queues weren’t too long, and they went down fast.